-(1) After the proceedings have been transferred by the ombuds body (section 17 subsection (4) No. 4), the investigation commission shall examine whether sufficient grounds for suspicion exist for the initiation of formal investigation proceedings

-(section 20).

-- (2) In order to prepare the ruling, the investigation commission may continue to verify the facts, and in particular may call on the person concerned and the person informing to provide additional information. - (3) The investigation commission shall rule whether the written proceedings are to be discontinued with no formal investigation, or whether the formal investigation proceedings (section 20) to be are initiated.
+- (1) After the proceedings have been transferred by the Ombuds Committee (section 17 subsection (4) No. 4), the Investigation Commission shall examine whether sufficient grounds for suspicion exist for the initiation of formal investigation proceedings (section 20). - (2) In order to prepare the ruling, the Investigation Commission may continue to verify the facts, and in particular may call on the person concerned and the person informing to provide additional information. - (3) The Investigation Commission shall rule whether the written proceedings are to be discontinued with no formal investigation, or whether the formal investigation proceedings (section 20) to be are initiated.